 During your stay

-In our Mother Baby Unit, you’ll have the amenities of a bathroom and shower, a flat-screen TV, free Wi-Fi, and phone.
-There will also be a pull-out bed for your partner or support person.
+In our Family-centered postpartum unit, you’ll stay in a private room with a private bathroom and shower, a flat-screen TV, free Wi-Fi, and phone.
+There will also be a rocking chair, dinette, and a pull-out bed for your partner or support person.
 One adult support person may stay with you throughout your hospital stay.

 Your nurse will help you get comfortable caring for your newborn, and support you through umbilical cord care, diapering, bathing, swaddling, and breastfeeding.